PythonBiellaGroup/website/docs/supporters/index.en.md

 ![Image title](../static/images/supporters/pymi_logo.jpg)

 [Python Milano](https://milano.python.it/) is the top-notch community in Milan for Python enthusiasts.
-In addition to the meetings and events offered by the community, we also highlight [Intervista Pythonista](https://intervistapythonista.com/), a podcast that gives a voice to all Italian Pythonistas.
+In addition to the meetings and events offered by the community, we also highlight [Intervista Pythonista](https://intervistapythonista.com/), a podcast that gives a voice to all italian pythonistas.
 You can find it on all platforms!

 ---